 ID# Commenter Comment EPA Response 15 CSC Page: iii Guidance Statement: This guidance document includes considerations and recommendations to help owners or operators petition for an alternate PISC timeframe (i.e., other than the 50-year default) during permitting; revise the PISC timeframe during the injection operation; and make a non-endangerment demonstration for revision to the PISC and Site Closure Plan.
 Final Rule Language: 146.93(b) (2) If the owner or operator can demonstrate to the satisfaction of the Director before 50 years or prior to the end of the approved alternative timeframe based on monitoring and other sitespecific data, that the geologic sequestration project no longer poses an endangerment to USDWs, the Director may approve an amendment to the postinjection site care and site closure plan to reduce the frequency of monitoring or may authorize site closure before the end of the 50-year period or prior to the end of the approved alternative timeframe, where he or she has substantial evidence that the geologic sequestration project no longer poses a risk of endangerment to USDWs.
-Recommended Revision: This guidance document includes considerations and recommendations to help owners or operators petition for obtain approval of an alternate PISC timeframe (i.e., other than the 50-year default) during permitting; revise the PISC timeframe during the injection operation; and make a nonendangerment demonstration to obtain approval for site closure revision to the PISC and Site Closure Plan.
-Discussion: The first part of this statement is excellent and makes the important observation that owners and operators can demonstrate point that this demonstration can be made at any time during the injection operation; and make a nonendangerment desorts and sectent and makes the dimortant point that this demonstration can be made at any time during the injection operation; and make a nonendangerment demonstration is excellent and makes the important point that this demonstration can be The EPA edited the guidance to address this comment.
+Recommended Revision: This guidance document includes considerations and recommendations to help owners or operators petition for obtain approval of an alternate PISC timeframe during the injection operation; and make a nonendangerment demonstration to obtain approval for site closure revision to the PISC and Site Closure Plan.
+Discussion: The first part of this statement is excellent and makes the important observation that owners and operators can demonstrate that an alternative timeframe (other than the 50- year default) during permitting; revise the PISC and Site Closure Plan.
+Discussion: The first part of this statement is excellent and makes the important observation can be made at any time during the injection operation; and that the second part also makes the extremely important point that this demonstration can be made at any time during the injection o The EPA edited the guidance to address this comment.
 The EPA deleted the term "petition" from the sentence in response to this comment and as part of an effort to align terminology in the guidance to the Class VI Rule language.